Peg Cole is a self-taught cook who shares her favorite recipes and methods of cooking and baking.

 What's in the Oven?

 The aroma of baking bread is an enticing smell that brings family members or guests into your kitchen.
-When they spot these fluffy bread sticks rising in the oven, there will be little hesitation on coming to the dinner table.
-Tell the kids to set the table, these rolls will be warm and golden brown in moments.
+When they spot these fluffy breadsticks rising in the oven, there will be little hesitation in coming to the dinner table.
+Tell the kids to set the table—these rolls will be warm and golden-brown in moments.

-What goes better with a hot bowl of Chicken Noodle Soup or Tomato Soup than a couple of soft, warm bread sticks?
-With a little help from the refrigerated biscuit makers, you'll have these magic wands of dough stretched out on a tray and ready to pop in the oven in little time.
+What goes better with a hot bowl of chicken noodle soup or tomato soup than a couple of soft, warm breadsticks?
+With a little help from the refrigerated biscuit makers, you'll have these magic wands of dough stretched out on a tray and ready to pop in the oven in a little time.
 It really doesn't matter which brand you choose, whether it's the store brand or the most expensive kind, they turn out fine.